DataDog/documentation/content/en/real_user_monitoring/session_replay/_index.md

 ## Setup

 Session Replay is available in the RUM Browser SDK.
 To start collecting data for Session Replay, set up [Datadog RUM Browser Monitoring][1] by creating a RUM application, generating a client token generation, and initializing the RUM Browser SDK.
-For setup in mobile environments, see [Mobile Session Replay][tk].
+For setup in mobile environments, see [Mobile Session Replay][5].

 <div class="alert alert-info">You must be on the latest version of the SDK (v3.6.0 or later)</div>